yahshun/Agility-2020-Access-102-Access-Building-Blocks/docs/Lab_Guide/Troubleshooting APM policies/module4.rst

 #.
 The tcpdump command has several switches with different purposes, and this exercise
 	will cover the most commonly used switches:

-		#. tcpdump -D  (this will list the available interfaces for packet captures
+		- tcpdump -D  (this will list the available interfaces for packet captures

-		#. tcpdump -i  (to capture traffic on a specific interface use the following
+		- tcpdump -i  (to capture traffic on a specific interface use the following
 						syntax:  tcpdump -i <interface name> i.e. tcpdump -i 0.0 another example is tcpdump -i external
-		#. tcpdump -nn  (this syntax will disable name resolution of hostnames and port names)
+		- tcpdump -nn  (this syntax will disable name resolution of hostnames and port names)
-		#. tcpdump -X   (using tcpdump -X will display output including ASCII and hex)
+		- tcpdump -X   (using tcpdump -X will display output including ASCII and hex)
-		#. tcpdump -w   (using tcpdump -w will write packet captures to a file i.e. tcpdump -w /var/tmp/capture.pcap)
+		- tcpdump -w   (using tcpdump -w will write packet captures to a file i.e. tcpdump -w /var/tmp/capture.pcap)
-		#. tcpdump -s   (using tcpdump -s0 will capture full data packets.
-The number following 's'
-						indicates the number of bits to capture of each packet.
+		- tcpdump -s   (using tcpdump -s0 will capture full data packets.
+The number following 's' indicates the number of bits to capture of each packet.
 0 indicates all)

-	#.
-Using the F5 Wireshark plugin
+**Using the F5 Wireshark plugin**

-#.
-The F5 Wireshark plugin has already been installed and enabled within Wireshark on the Jumphost
+_ The F5 Wireshark plugin has already been installed and enabled within Wireshark on the Jumphost

-#.
-Now let's use Wireshark along with the F5 plugin and take a packet capture from the BIG-IP
+- Now let's use Wireshark along with the F5 plugin and take a packet capture from the BIG-IP

 #.
 Start Putty and log into big-ip1.f5lab or the Management IP Address 10.1.1.4 as admin/admin